SModelS/smodels-utils/pyhfintegration/README.md

 - [x] perform a mass scan over all mass points of ATLAS-SUSY-2018-04 for comparison
 - [x] create a SModelS "pyhf" branch off the "develop" branch
 - [x] add pyhf into smodels/share/requirements.txt
-- [ ] in smodels/tools/theoryPrediction.py:{getLikelihood and computeStatistics), we already have two ways of computing the likelihood.
+- [ ] in smodels/tools/theoryPrediction.py:computeStatistics, we already have two ways of computing the likelihood.
 One way is via the simplified likelihoods, the other is via truncated Gaussians from upper limits.
 We would add a third way, interfacing to the pyhf interface code.
-- [x] change the globalInfo.txt in the database by hand first : add a `jsonFiles` key
+- [x] change the globalInfo.txt in the database by hand first : add a `jsonFiles` key (and datasetOrder?)
 - [x] put the code into smodels/tools.
 - [ ] add some code that picks up the json files in smodels/experiment/txnameObj.py
-- [ ] change datasetObj.py:getCombinedPyhf()
+- [ ] change datasetObj.py:getCombinedUpperLimitFor
 - [ ] add a unit test